 - Molecular characterisation Mitochondrial DNA: MON863 unintentionally contains mitochondrial DNA in the transgenic insert which was not part of the original intended insert.
 No risk assessment has been performed for this unintended DNA sequence and the possible effects.
 Instead, EFSA (2005a: 6) claims that DNA from organelles (mitochondria, chloroplasts) "acquired during the transformation is established as a normal phenomenon in plant biology and the Panel considered that this would not significantly impact on the present safety assessment.."
 This is not the case.
 The mitochondrial DNA inserted in the MON863 genome is an unintended DNA sequence, and neither part of the nuclear maize genome nor part of the original transgenic insert.
 As such, it needs to be assessed in a risk assessment.
 If mitochondria were damaged during the GM transformation to such a degree that their DNA was included in the nucleus, then it is necessary to study possible effects caused by this, as well other possible mitochondrial insert in the rest of the genome. - Comparative analysis (for compositional analysis and agronomic traits and GM phenotype) Bt toxin: In each of the three MON863 hybrids, the Cry3Bb1 toxin levels in the kernels are increased compared with those of MON863 itself (29 μg Cry3Bb1/g dry weight in MON863, 37 μg/g dw in MON863 x MON810 x NK603; see table for details).
 No further study was done on why there is a consistent increase, and whether this indicates other cumulative effects of the four GM traits.
 Instead EFSA discards them with one sentence: "This reflects variability in gene expression, which may have been influenced, for example, by environmental factors."
 However, no study has been performed to confirm that.
 In addition, if GMO hybrids with stacked GM traits display such a variability in gene expression: can they be considered stable?
 Cry1Ab levels in kernels are increased in one hybrid, and decreased in another.
 Again, no further study is performed.
 Composition: several components are different between the original GM maize varieties MON863, MON810 and NK603 and the hybrids cross-bred from them.
 For each of the three hybrids, EFSA (2005a: 9) states that "a number of statistically significant differences were observed" but the Opinions give very little details on which components were different.
 From those data that are included, a significant decrease in linolenic acid in kernels stands out because it appears in both hybrids involving MON863 and MON810.
 The argumentation used by EFSA to discard the observed statistical significance reduces the whole concept of studying composition differences between control and test group to absurdity: "Niacin levels decreased from [...] control maize to [...]
 MON863 x MON810 x NK603 maize, while the latter was slightly outside the background range of commercial varieties [...], but still within the background ranges reported in literature [...] and from previous field trials with maize [...]."
-(EFSA 2005d: 10) Stearic acid: "Compositional data for maize NK603 from two growing seasons revealed a minor, but statistically significant difference for the stearic acid content (C18:0) in kernels compared to non GM maize in one year, but not in the other year."
-"A number of statistically significant differences were observed in the comparisons of the composition of kernels from MON 863 x NK603 and its control."
-Increased arachidic acid: "The Panel therefore considers the observed consistent differences in arachidic acid content as small in size and not meaningful from a biological point of view." b.
+(EFSA 2005d: 10) "A number of statistically significant differences were observed in the comparisons of the composition of kernels from MON 863 x MON 810 x NK603 and its control."
+"Niacin levels decreased from 20.81 mg/kg dw in control maize to 18.13 mg/kg dw in MON863 x MON 810 x NK603 maize, while the latter was slightly outside the background range of commercial varieties (18.23 - 31.02 mg/kg dw), but still within the background ranges reported in literature (9.3 - 70 mg/kg dw) and from previous field trials with maize (14.1 - 36.3 mg/kg dw)." b.
 Food Safety Assessment: